One of the more curious, and potentially disturbing, episodes in baseball history came at the end of the 1967 season.

 The result of Sharnik's work made the cover of SI on February 23, 1970 in one of the magazine's biggest block-busters to date:

 Denny McLain and the Mob!
 The American League's two-time reining Cy Young Award winner and one of baseball's most popular and biggest personalities apparently, according to the magazine, was mixed up with "The Mob."
 Organized crime.
 Underworld figures.
 Gangland members.
+Leave the ball, take the cannoli.
 It was unbelievable.

 The article claimed that McLain was involved in a bookmaking operation run out of the Shorthorn in Flint, which was under the protection and backing of the Syrian Mob, apparently an organization of great importance in the Detroit area.